triton-inference-server/hugectr_backend/samples/dlrm/README.md

 **After completing the Step 1 and step 3 correctly, you can successfully run the `HugeCTR_DLRM_Inference` notebook**

-Now you can start `HugeCTR_DLRM_Training` notebooks.
+Now you can start `HugeCTR_DLRM_Inference` notebooks.
 Note that you need to save your workflow and DLRM model in the `dlrm_infer/model` directory before launching the `tritonserver` as defined below, the details you could refer to `HugeCTR_DLRM_Inference` example notebook once the server is started.

 ## 3. Build and Run the Triton Inference Server container: